 Dabbing cannabis concentrates is becoming more popular, and demand is steadily increasing with the legalization of marijuana in several states.
-Ice or Shatter Concentrate is popular because of it is easy to handle and has a high terpene content, which results in a superior aroma and flavor compared to other concentrates.
+Ice or shatter concentrate is popular because it’s easy to handle and has a high terpene content, which results in a superior aroma and flavor compared to other concentrates.

 Shatter concentrates are great for seasoned cannabis consumers, flavor connoisseurs, and medical marijuana consumers in need of a direct, economical and fast-acting solution to their ailments.
 And even though dabbing is growing in popularity nationwide, shatter concentrates are not legal in every state, and some states have harsh penalties.

 So, here is handy list of states where you can snap into your shatter legally: